 To celebrate our providers and the amazing work they do in our community, we are showcasing their spectacular lives inside and outside of the office.

 We are honored to announce that David Hong, MD is our May 2019 Provider of the Month!
-Dr. Hong has been with Southeast Radiation Oncology Group since January of this year and sees patients at Lancaster Radiation Therapy Center in Lancaster, South Carolina.
+Dr. Hong has been with SERO Group since January of this year and sees patients at Lancaster Radiation Therapy Center in Lancaster, South Carolina.
 We’re so glad to have you as part of our team, Dr. Hong!

 Tell us about your family.